samereberlin/TrackApp/README.md

 - Add the possibility to edit or delete measurements.

-- Write unit-tests and end-to-end tests, since I haven't had enough time for that as well ;-(
+- Write end-to-end tests (suggested framework: Detox) and increase coverage of unit-tests and.